panpanini/mutation-testing/PITCHME.md

 - A mutant is a biological entity which has undergone a change in its genetic structure.

 Note:
+wikipedia

+have a thing, copy, make new thing

+code definition

 If you have a look at Wikipedia, they describe a mutant as being a biological entity which has undergone a change in its genetic structure.

 Basically, you have one thing over here. you change it slightly, and then you get another thing. that other thing is a mutant of the first.